exoplatform/web-conferencing/documentation/ARCHITECTURE.md

 * web app descriptor (web.xml) with proper `display-name` (as WAR name) and other [portal settings](https://docs.exoplatform.org/PLF50/PLFDevGuide.eXoAdd-ons.PortalExtension.Howto.html) (follow the template extension),
 * components configuration in `WEB-INF/conf/myconnector/configuration.xml`, what includes connector as plugin of `WebConferencingService` and other required container components and plugins.

-If the configuration requires external values (such as host name, authentication keys etc), these values can be [variablized](https://docs.exoplatform.org/PLF50/Kernel.ContainerConfiguration.VariableSyntaxes.html) in XML configuration of the connector and then provided in _configuration.properties_ or/and via JVM parameters of the Platform server.
+If the configuration requires external values (such as host name, authentication keys etc), these values can be [variablized](https://docs.exoplatform.org/PLF50/Kernel.ContainerConfiguration.VariableSyntaxes.html) in XML configuration of the connector and then provided in _exo.properties_ or/and via JVM parameters of the Platform server.

 Provider configuration
 ----------